Books to remember

 – Yuval Noah Harari, Sapiens: A Brief History of Humankind

-Here are links to book-profiles of some friends who give great recommendations.
+Here are links to book-profiles of some friends and people I know who read well and provide great recommendations.

-There are some more friends who are avid readers but aren’t on Goodreads, or any book network, for me to link to them.
+There are some more friends who are avid readers but aren’t on Goodreads or any book network for me to be able to link to them.
 So this is an open invitation to them to get their book recommendations online in any form on any website, and let me know!